-- The following outerwear may be worn into classrooms or through the halls: jackets from Dennis; Harding letter jackets; Harding team or club jacket in school colors. - Every student must wear a collared uniform shirt or blouse under jackets, sweatshirts, and sweaters. - Hats, hoods, and caps may not be worn indoors. - Any outerwear that is specially made to be worn during the school day must be approved.
-All wording and logos must be approved by the communications department.
+- The following outerwear may be worn into classrooms or through the halls: jackets from Dennis; Harding letter jackets; Harding team or club jacket in school colors. - Every student must wear a collared uniform shirt under jackets, sweatshirts, and sweaters. - Hats, bandanas, hoods, and caps may not be worn indoors. - Any outerwear that is specially made to be worn during the school day must be approved.
+All wording and logos must be approved by the communications department. - Blankets are not considered outerwear and cannot be brought to school.